monthonk/mountpoint-s3/doc/SEMANTICS.md

 * Writes are only supported to new files, and must be done sequentially.
 * Modifying existing files is not supported.
 * Truncation is not supported.
+* Append is not supported, the writes must start from the beginning of the files.
+* Overwrites can be enabled with `--allow-overwrite` flag.
+The upload will start as soon as Mountpoint receives `write` or `fsync` requests and cannot be aborted.
+Once it is started the file is guaranteed to be overwritten.

 Synchronization operations (`fsync`, `fdatasync`) complete the upload of the object to S3 and disallow further writes.